CrunchyData/postgres-operator/hugo/content/Security/_index.md

 create Operator target namespaces using the following script:
     deploy/add-targeted-namespace.sh

+WARNING:  currently with version 4.1.0 of the Operator when running on OCP 3.11, you are REQUIRED to use the deploy/add-targeted-namespace.sh script to add new targeted namespaces.
+This is a bug that will be fixed in a later version of the Operator.

 This script creates the following RBAC namespace resources in the Operator namespace (e.g. pgo namespace):